brock-ff/kcov-hax/README.md

 BIN_PATH="/ilp/interledger-rs/target/debug/ilp-cli"
 ```

-You'll have to modify the Dockerfile or come up with a better way to import binaries.
+If you want to test other binaries, you'll have to modify the Dockerfile or come up with a better way to import binaries.
 You need to build the binaries on a _Debian_ machine.

+A multi-stage build may be useful in this regard.